 Richard Attenborough, Gandhi.

 Shyam Benegal, The Making of Mahatma.

 Anupam P. Kher, Maine Gandhi Ko Nahin Mara.

 Peter Ackerman and Jack Duvall, A Force More Powerful.

-21ECSP0311 - RHETORIC AND BASICS OF RESEARCH

-(Core Course - 3 Credits - 3 Hours/Wk.)
+24ECSP0311 - BASICS OF RESEARCH (Core Course - 3 Credits - 3 Hours/Wk.)
 (Cognitive Level: K-6)

-• To make students familiar with the principles of rhetoric and train them in the philosophy and mechanics of research
+• To make students familiar with the principles of research in English language and literature and train them in the mechanics of research writing

-- To help them learn the differences between different types of discourses; and - Train them to undertake a feasible research inquiry and write research papers/project work.
+- To help them to undertake a feasible research inquiry and write research papers/project work. - To lay the foundations for higher levels of research - To help them understand the techniques and methods of research writing